TriForceX/BootstrapExtended/README.md

 # Custom Bootstrap Website Base
-Website base structure with small reusable parts of source code or functions for HTML use Based on Bootstrap.
+Base structure for WebSites with reusable parts of source code or functions mainly based on Bootstrap and another libraries.
 You can visit http://dev.gznetwork.com/websitebase for a running example.

 # Resources
 * Standalone Support (PHP 5.6+)